 Fun facts about Ambridge:

 -Ambridge started as Okonomie or Economy by the Harmony Society.
-It was the third and last home (1825-1905) of the religious communal society, founded by George Rapp in 1805.
+It was the third and last home (1824-1905) of the religious communal society founded by George Rapp in 1805.

--The Pennsylvania Historical and Museum Commission bought six acres of the Harmony Society property and buildings, which is now known as Old Economy Village.
+-In 1916 the Pennsylvania Historical and Museum Commission acquired six acres of the Harmony Society property and buildings and is now known as Old Economy Village.

 -The Nationality Days Festival, featuring ethnic cuisine, started in the mid 1960’s by the Ambridge Chamber of Commerce.